Azure/Vision-AI-DevKit-Pages/docs/_docs/012-HOL_Dev_Using_ASA.md

 ---
-title: "Using Azure Stream Analytics (ASA) to create alerts"
+title: "Use Azure Stream Analytics (ASA) to count an object of interest"
 permalink: /docs/Tutorial-HOL_Using_ASA_for_alerts/
-excerpt: "How to use ASA and the Vision AI DevKit to create alerts."
+excerpt: "Use Azure Stream Analytics (ASA) to count an object of interest"
 variable:
   - platform: windows
     name: Windows